ja-guzzle/docs/docs/how_to_guides/author/Schedule.md

 title: Schedule
 ---

-This article provides information about Schedular support in Guzzle and what are different ways to schedule a guzzle job.
+This article provides information about Scheduler support in Guzzle and what are different ways to schedule a guzzle job.

 In Guzzle Users can schedule their job as per specific rules and periods.